 The following are some of the most important records to keep:

 Determining how long you should keep records is partly a matter of judgment and a combination of state and federal statutes of limitations.
 Federal tax returns can be audited for up to three years after filing (six years if underreported income is involved).
 It is a good idea to keep most records for six years after the return filing date.

 There are some records worth keeping permanently, partly due to long-term needs and partly because they take up very little room.
 Consider permanently retaining a copy of each year’s tax return.
 Contracts, real estate buy/sell records, and records of property improvements should be retained for seven years after the property is sold.

 If you are in business, your record requirements are more extensive.
-Please call us; we will be happy to assist you with a system of record retention.
+Call Clifford, Ross, Raudenbush & Cooper, LLC, today to learn more about our recordkeeping services.
+We will be happy to assist you with a system of record retention.